-Summer weekends in Melbourne are all about festivals and events.
-Over the next month, as we step towards Cultural Diversity Week (18 to 26 March), Melbourne will host an abundance of cultural festivals.
+Weekends in Melbourne are all about events, and there’s an abundance of cultural festivals happening in the city right now.
 So while it can be hard to be confined to the office throughout these warmer months, you can set off on cultural and culinary trips each weekend without leaving town.
 And best of all, these festivals are free!

-Make a day of it on 26 February and wander along the river to the Lankan Fest a celebration of the rich culture and heritage of Sri Lanka.
+Make a day of it on Sunday 25 February and wander along the river to the Lankan Fest, a celebration of the rich culture and heritage of Sri Lanka.
 More than 40 stalls will offer a variety of Sri Lankan food, arts, crafts, spices and tea, all while you’re entertained with live music and dance.

 Lunar New Year is the best time for gathering good fortune, and Melbourne’s Chinese community celebrates in a big way.
 Queen Victoria Market is honouring the Year of the Dog with Tai Chi, Chinese performing arts and delicious food.
 You can also visit Crown Riverwalk to see the Lunar New Year Fire Dragons, where local artists have transformed the iconic fire towers into incredible fire-breathing creatures.
 Read our guide to the Chinese New Year Festival to find more new year events and hotspots.

 Japanese Summer Festival

 Also embracing authentic food, traditional crafts and live entertainment, the Japanese Summer Festival will grace the River Terrace alongside Federation Square on Sunday 25 February.
 There will also be prizes for the best dressed, so get your kimono or favourite cosplay 222ready.
 You might just win business class tickets to Japan.